 Ferryside Inshore Lifeboat is one of more than seventy inshore lifeboats stationed around the British Isles that operate independently of the RNLI.
 It remains though a 'declared facility' as par of HM Coastguards Search and Rescue organisation and is launched in response to 999 calls under the control of HM Coastguard.

-The inshore lifeboat at Ferryside is now a Marine Division within St. John Cymru and continues a tradition of village-based lifeboats that stretches back more than one hundred and seventy five years to the original RNLI lifeboats.
+The inshore lifeboat at Ferryside is now a Marine Division of St. John Cymru and continues a tradition of village-based lifeboats that stretches back more than one hundred and seventy five years to the original RNLI lifeboats.
 Details of the early rescues are engraved on slate slabs fixed to the walls of the River Towy Yacht Club, a building that housed the last RNLI lifeboat until it was removed on the 30th June 1960.

 The first lifeboat was established here in 1835 when Carmarthen was a thriving port and shipbuilding centre.
 Access to the River Towy involved navigating the Carmarthen Bay with its shallow waters, shifting sand bars and off-sea winds; a stretch of water considered by many captains as the most dangerous part of their entire voyage.
 The very many shipwrecks in the area justified their concerns and several of the larger wrecks are still visible at low water.